 Slice oranges 1/8 to 1/4 inch thick and place in a single layer on the cookie sheets.

-If you just want to buy a ready-made dried orange garland or orange slices that is also an option!
-Etsy is my favourite place to shop for homemade items!
-I’ve linked a few sources below!
+If you don’t love DIY or you are short on time you can always buy a ready-made dried orange garland or orange slices!
+Etsy is my favourite place to shop for premade dried orange garlands!
+Amazon has a few dried orange options as well.
+I’ve linked a few favourite options below!

 Get organized with this customizable HOLIDAY PLANNING BINDER with 25+ page templates to stay organized and on budget this holiday season!
 As a bonus, it comes with the cutest “December to Remember” bucket list, countdown advent calendar and colourful Christmas gift tags for free!